uwgraphics/VisSnacks/content/tutorials/2-table-example/index.md

 ## About that 4th "Move" type (interaction)

 I am not talking about interaction here - partially, because I am showing you static visualizations (so it isn't an option).
-But you might notice that my process was interactive: I was using the features of excel to change the visualization to interactively expose the information I wanted to see.
+But you might notice that my process was interactive: I was using the features of Excel to change the visualization to interactively expose the information I wanted to see.

 ## Lessons